-I love this film.
-I love the performances, the story, the characters, and most of all I love the bittersweet blend of laughter, cynicism, and tragedy that the film depicts.
-This is Billy Wilder at his best.
+I LOVE this film.
+I love the performances, the story, and I love the characters.
+Most of all I love the bittersweet blend of laughter, cynicism and tragedy that the film presents us with.
+This is director Billy Wilder at his very best.
 What’s not to love?

 There is a great story out there about just what it was that inspired Billy Wilder to make this film in the first place.
 The story goes that he was quite intrigued by the man in Brief Encounter who lets his friend Alec (Trevor Howard)use his apartment to bring Laura (Celia Johnson) back to.
 Billy was completely fascinated by this man loaning his home out, so that this couple could basically get together to meet there for sex.
 He wanted to know more about that man, and more about what would make someone do that.
 Thus The Apartment was born in Billy’s mind.